 This is the fourth part of a series of blog posts regarding the way of working history.

-I believe many of you already have heard of the problems that large software projects experienced at the introduction of software development.
-Problems that have no equivalence in hardware development.
-In fact, it was sometimes said that for software development, you should multiply the time with pi and the cost with pi square!
+I believe many of you already have heard of the problems that large software projects experienced at the introduction of software development, which may be less in this century, but still not properly cured.
+These problems that have no equivalence in hardware development, at least in the latest half a century.
+In fact, it was sometimes said that for software development in the end of the last century, you should multiply the original time estimate with pi and the cost estimate with pi square!
 This led to an update of the Cone of Uncertainty by Barry Boehm 1981 , where he stated the estimate variance 0,25x to 4x for software development projects .
-Steve McConnell in 2006 , when he also coined the expression Cone of Uncertainty, states that the decrease of estimate variance closer to the end of the project can not be guaranteed.
+Steve McConnell in 2006 , when he also coined the expression Cone of Uncertainty, states that the decrease of estimate variance closer to the end of the project cannot be guaranteed.
 The updated Cone of Uncertainty with values for software product development looks like this:

-Hardware projects making Technology Push, normally with pre-development not a part of the project, started many decades earlier and of course they also faced their problems, still until this time, especially now when more speed was needed.
-But, even though silos with KPIs due to KPIs inherent sub-optimisation is inappropriate for high speed, the problems for hardware projects were never of the same magnitude as for software projects that normally were Consumer Pull.
+Hardware projects making Technology Push, where research, pre-studies and pre-development normally were not a part of the project, started many decades earlier then software projects.
+Of course, they also faced their problems, and still until this time, especially now when the market requires more and more speed.
+But, even though silos with KPIs give inherent sub-optimisation, and therefore is inappropriate for high speed even when having projects, the problems for hardware projects were never of the same magnitude as for software projects.
 Importantly enough to add – software development used the same waterfall way of working.

-From my own software engineering time, the easy answer is that software is more complicated.
+From my own software engineering time, the easy answer is that software is more complex to develop.
 There are more degrees of freedom and therefore also more prone to errors.
-The architecture is ‘hidden’ and can be your own entanglement, and it is much easier to skip an integration point if you are late.
-Other things that are considered today are Daily Build, Continuous Everything, etc. In hardware you know that you need several prototypes with integration points due to the complexity of following legal aspects like EMC, lightning, mechanical issues, IP, but also visible quality for example.
-Your architecture is directly shown as well, and the customers don’t like an entanglement of cables.
-But, in software development it is possible to think that maybe this time we don’t have the big bang when we only do the very last integration.
+The architecture is ‘hidden’ and can be our own entanglement, and it is much easier to skip an integration event if we are late., which will not be done in hardware, since that is too risky.
+In hardware we know that we need several prototypes with integration points due to the complexity of following legal aspects like EMC, lightning, mechanical issues, IP, but also visible quality for example.
+Our architecture is directly shown as well, and the customers don’t like an entanglement of cables, so a proper systems design of any hardware product is a must, which means reducing the transdisciplinary complexity/ complicatedness.
+But, in software development it is possible to think that maybe this time we don’t have the big bang when we only do the very last integration event, i.e., no prototypes at all.
 Because this time is different; our specifications are better and our staff do not make any mistakes anymore.
 Right.
+But, on the other side, software does not have the need of reducing the disciplinary complexity, which means no need of doing research in the same way as hardware has.
+Research that in hardware aiming for smaller, less expensive, more efficient, less battery consumption, less heat dissipation, etc., parts of the total product, the market requires cheaper and better products.
+For many software products, the software only needs to change to some degree if the hardware is changed, since if the software works, why should we change it.
+And here we clearly have a big difference between hardware and software, the hardware is generally more incremental, but the software is generally new.
+And when having completely new hardware, it is more of Technology Push, the market does not wait for the hardware, but with software it is Consumer Pull which means high uncertainty for organisations developing software.

 This means that from the beginning of the software development projects, we had not only uncertainty, but also complexity in the picture, since the requirements were not yet set.
 Most of the time, this meant only an increased uncertainty, but it could also mean that in the beginning of the software projects we need to start to gain knowledge during a long period of time in order to know what to do.
 And with the long phases of waterfall way of working, a considerable amount of time then passed.
 This complexity increased the uncertainty, but if the complexity could not be solved fast enough, it also meant that more of the projects failed, which also was the case, even though it become better over the years, mostly for smaller projects .
 If we also consider the above about complexity, an update of the Cone of Uncertainty would look like this:

-We have an red area where it is not healthy to be, and if we take a comparison with the Cynefin™ framework it means that we believe we are in the ordered domains, but in reality we are in the Complex domain.
-This goes hand in hand with the fact that the estimate variancy of 0,25x to 4x for software development projects are only best case scenario, meaning that with complexity out of control, it will easily be worse.
+We have a red area where it is not healthy to be, and if we take a comparison with the Cynefin™ framework it means that we believe we are in the ordered domains, but in reality, we are in the Complex domain.
+This goes hand in hand with the fact that the estimate variance of 0,25x to 4x for software development projects are only best-case scenario, meaning that with complexity out of control, it will easily be worse.
 Under the x-axis the red colour is faded due to it is more likely that the complexity will add considerable time, even though a disruptive innovation sometimes could be a game changer.

 Boehm, Barry.
 The Funnel Curve.
 The Cone of Uncertainty.